The Co-operators General Insurance Company

 Kate Rodgers, CIP, Reporting Centre Supervisor, COSECO Insurance

-Kate Esson, CIP,BA, Claims Supervisor, East Coast Response Center, The Co-operators
+Kate Esson, CIP,BA, Claims Supervisor, East Coast Response Centre, The Co-operators

 Lori did a great job of guiding us through the process and we all learned a great deal about ourselves through reflection and challenging each others preconceived notions and ideas.
 The move from pseudo community to chaos was exciting for me and really ‘woke me up’.